caipre/iterex/_posts/2013/08/2013-08-08-the-first-ten-days.md

 author: Nick
 date: 2013-08-08 14:28
 layout: single
-title: Driving Around England: The First Ten Days
+title: Driving Around England - The First Ten Days
 ---
  Leaving Durham, I drove toward Sunderland some 20miles away.
 On the bikes the trip would have taken two hours; with the car it was no more than a half hour.
 I hadn't expected to arrive so early and found myself with a whole evening to kill.
 I spent the first night parked next to the harbor, reading my guidebook and wrestling with loneliness and apprehension.